khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 thing is to perform all of the actions in the way mentioned in the majority of the _aḥādīth_.
 Allāh Knows best.”

-## Al-Mawālāh
+## Al-Mawālāh (Succession)

 _Al-Mawālāh_ refers to washing each part directly after the previous, leaving no time gap in between.

 Nothing other than this is established from the Prophet BPBUH.
-It is however established that Ibn ʿUmar !p[themtwo] urinated within the market, then made _wuḍū_ and so washed his face and hands and wiped his head, then he was called to pray over a _janāzah_, so he entered the mosque then wiped over his leather socks, and then prayed over it.
+It is however established that Ibn ʿUmar BP_TWO urinated within the market, then made _wuḍū_ and so washed his face and hands and wiped his head, then he was called to pray over a _janāzah_, so he entered the mosque then wiped over his leather socks, and then prayed over it.
 [Reported by Mālik (#72) and al-Bayhaqī